raphaelameaume/lemonade-spring/README.md

 # lemonade-spring
-`lemonade-spring` is a small utility function to animate numbers with a spring defined by stiffness and damping.
-It's a simple spring implementation based on [this tweet by Taylor Baldwin](https://twitter.com/taylorbaldwin/status/1162407390492405762).
+`lemonade-spring` is a minimal function to create spring-physics based animations.
+The implementation is based on [this tweet by Taylor Baldwin](https://twitter.com/taylorbaldwin/status/1162407390492405762).
+It is written in ES6 and can be used directly in browsers supporting `<script type="module">`

 ## Installation